-Supercomputer is a class of highly powerful computers that are used for scientific purposes and engineering tasks that require extremely high computing capabilities.
+A supercomputer is a class of highly powerful computers used for scientific purposes and engineering tasks requiring extremely high computing capabilities.
 They are also used to monitor climate and are heavily utilized in the space science industry.
 Unlike conventional computers, supercomputers have multiple CPUs to execute logic operations effectively.
 The government of India launched its National supercomputing Mission in the year 2015 with the aim of providing seventy-four institutions with high-performance computing facilities by 2022.
 It is a seven-year-long mission and has been divided into three phases.
 This initiative of the government has skyrocketed the urge to develop new supercomputers in India.
 Here we bring our list of the top supercomputers built in India.

 1. PARAM Siddhi-AI

 PARAM Siddhi is an artificial intelligence-powered high-performance computing supercomputer developed in India.
 The supercomputer was developed by the Center for Development of Advanced Computing along with the Ministry of Electronics and Information Technology under the initiative of the National Supercomputing Mission.
 India’s fastest supercomputer Siddhi-AI was built in 2015.
 Recently it has secured the 63rd spot on the list of top 500 supercomputers in the world.
 According to C-DAC, the fastest supercomputer of India, PARAM Siddhi, has a Rpeak of 5.67 petaflops and Rmax of 4.6 petaflops.